dobleuber/planning-poker/README.md

 - webpack
 - SASS

-I need to learn to build tests for Relay, I actually have some examples, I hope to improve the test coverage soon.
+I need to learn how to build tests for Relay, I actually have some examples, I hope to improve the test coverage soon.

 Feel free of navigate in this code, I appreciate a lot any feedbag or suggestions.
 Thanks in advance.